Towards Using Package Centrality Trend to Identify Packages in Decline: Results

 \subsection{RQ1: How effective is our approach in detecting packages that are \decline?}

 \mainpoint{Motivation} In this question, we investigate the performance of our approach of using the centrality trend to identify packages \decline.
 The decline of package centrality could be a symptom that better alternatives have emerged or a shift happened in the community interest.
-In the scientific literature, centrality has been used in many disciplines such as social networks to identify central node of a network (e.g.,~\cite{Cadini,Maharani,Stergiopoulos,Hong}) and software engineering (e.g., \cite{Wittern_MSR2016, Inoue_TSE2005}).
+In the scientific literature, centrality has been used in many disciplines such as social networks to identify the central node of a network (e.g.,~\cite{Cadini,Maharani,Stergiopoulos,Hong}) and software engineering to understand the significance of software components (e.g., \cite{Wittern_MSR2016, Inoue_TSE2005}).
 If the approach can aptly capture packages \decline, it can be embedded in package search engines, such as \npms, to increase developers' awareness of the community interest and help them make a better-informed decision to select or reevaluate their package dependencies.

 \mainpoint{Approach} We craft a baseline as described in \Cref{sub:data_npms} to evaluate our approach as a binary classification problem.
 Then we use our approach to classify packages into two classes: \decline and \stable.